Alex Harvey (director): Musician

 Beginning in 2012, Harvey started appearing in a variety of GEICO insurance ads for the nationwide "Happier than" campaign in which he played the mandolin.
 He would later appear as the featured mandolin and tenor guitar player on the Michael Cerveris & Loose Cattle album, North of Houston (2014), and other subsequent recordings.

+In 2022, Harvey founded The ReMemberers, a folk trio where he serves as the mandolinist.
+The group, which also includes Violet Southard and John de Kadt, focuses on mythological and folkloric storytelling through music.

+Harvey also serves as the arts and music programmer at Race Brook Lodge in Sheffield, Massachusetts, where he programs concerts and music events.
+He serves as the artistic programmer for the Down County Jump Music Festival and has produced the venue's annual DÃa de los Muertos celebration since 2023.

+Harvey is a member of Flophouse Follies, a Berkshire-based ragtime band he formed with Heather Fisch that performs ragtime-era pop songs.
+He also leads Shinbone Alley, an old world folk project focused on street ballads and songs of the sea.

 Filmmaker

 In 2016, Harvey began filming for Walden: Life in the Woods supported in part by an incentive grant from the Colorado Economic Development Commission.
 Walden is loosely based on the Henry David Thoreau book of the same name.
 Harvey had been devising the film with a group of other Colorado natives as far back as 2009.
 Demián Bichir and T.J.
 Miller were added to the cast in August 2016.
 The film was shot and set entirely in Colorado and had its premiere at the Denver Film Festival in November 2017.
 It went on to appear at numerous film festivals in 2017 and 2018 including the Whistler Film Festival, RiverRun International Film Festival, and Oaxaca FilmFest.
 It received a wide release on various digital platforms in October 2019.

 Harvey also co-directed (with director Brian Mertes) the film, I Am a Seagull, a hybrid narrative film and documentary that follows the Lake Lucille Chekhov Project as it stages its annual production of Anton Chekhov's The Seagull.
 It premiered in March 2018 in New York City.
 Harvey also directed a black-and-white silent film called, The Unsilent Picture, which stars Bill Irwin.
 It was screened throughout October 2018 in a tent theater at the Philipsburg Manor in Sleepy Hollow, New York, and each showing was accompanied by a live soundtrack.

+In 2023, Harvey released space//space, a film he wrote and directed.
+In 2024 he produced the documentary The Last Ecstatic Days.